 Baritone, Joined January 2012

+Little more than a year after taking the long flight over from New Zealand, a dream of combining my love of performing and travelling soon became a reality.
 I have loved every moment since making my debut with The King’s Singers.
 I am so fortunate to have been able to sing in world renowned concert halls from New York to Sydney to Beijing and everywhere in between.
-But I get the biggest buzz from being able to pass on my experiences to the next generation of musicians through the workshops we give across the world.
+But I get the biggest buzz from being able to pass on my experiences to the next generation of musicians through the education work we deliver across the world, both in-person and online.
 There is no greater joy for me than seeing others making their first steps in a cappella and ensemble singing.

 Bass, Joined September 2010

 I wouldn’t have believed you if you’d told me there’d come a time in my life when I’d enjoy slowing down.
 For years, my existence was defined by its busy-ness: more subjects and extracurriculars than were necessary at school and university; more social commitments in my first years in London than a single human could ever honour – and yet I still tried to do everything.
 I’ve always adored singing – from being in chapel and community choirs and all kinds of a cappella groups to performing in musicals – so that’s been a constant feature in my life.
 But I’ve also always played lots of sports, acted in plays, and made plans for every night of the week.
 I could never fathom why anyone would plan to have a “night in”, “downtime” or “a relaxing weekend away”.